What is this website??

 - Urdu (spoken in Pakistan and parts of India) has about 65 million native speakers and 94 million second-language speakers.

-- Pashto (spoken primarily in Afghanistan) has almost 20 million speakers.
+- Pashto (spoken in Afghanistan and Pakistan) has about 50 million native speakers.

 - Hebrew (spoken primarily in Israel) is spoken by about 9 million people.